Homeopathy: stimulating the Vital Force

 Homeopathy is a natural system of medicine based on the "Law of Similars" or the principle that "like cures like".
 The name itself reflects this basic principle; "homeo" is Greek for "similar" and "pathos" means "suffering".
 The great Greek physician Hippocrates recognized that "The same things which cause the disease can cure it".
 It was not until the early 1800's that a German doctor, Samuel Hanneman, concretely recognized this same principle and began to use it therapeutically in his medical practice; "It would appear that certain medicines are able to cure symptoms which are similar to those which they themselves can cause".
 He observed that this was true only when very small or infinitesimal doses were used.
 For example, when used in large quantities ipecac produces nausea and vomiting in the healthy individual; in small doses, it cures nausea and vomiting in the dyspeptic patient.
 In homeopathy, we stimulate the organism's own healing processes in order to accomplish a cure.

 Symptoms of acute and chronic illness are seen as the living being's response to the total composite of stresses acting on the individual at any given time (see "Theory of Compounding Stresses" page).
 In its attempt to maintain homeostasis or balance, one's VITAL FORCE (life energy) manifests what we see as symptoms on several levels; mental, emotional, and physical.
 Each of us responds as an integrated whole with our own characteristic totality of symptoms.
 These symptoms are a sign of our vital force striving to heal.
 This symptom manifestation process is most obvious in acute illness.
-When we are invaded by a virus we respond with aches, fever, sneezing, and coughing.
-All of these symptoms of our vital force fighting the virus in ordered to return us to health.
+All of these symptoms are our vital force fighting the virus in ordered to return us to health.
 As soon as the battle with the virus is won and we return to homeostasis the symptoms go away.
 It is the same with chronic illness.
 Our vital force manifests symptoms as it tries to heal us and return us to balance or homeostasis.

 Having established the Law of Similars, Hahneman worked to reach the smallest effective therapeutic dose, for he realized that this was the best way to avoid unwanted side-effects.
 To his surprise, he found that using a special method of serial dilution, the more the similar (i.e. - matching the symptoms) remedy was diluted the more active it became, while dissimilar remedies were ineffective.
 He called this method "potentization", and his various dilutions "potencies", to indicate the level of homeopathic action which was achieved.
 This seeming paradox, that less of a substance can be more effective, allows a curative action to take place without any possibility of toxicity.